Visual Communication Portfolio Review

 - Personal websites

-If you are bringing digital material, such as a flash drive, please note that we are an Apple Macintosh-based program and prepare your material for the Apple platform.
+You may choose to share your work through a website(s), a physical portfolio, an external hard drive or a flash drive.
+If you are brining digital material (such as a USB drive) to an in-person portfolio review, please note that we are an Apple Macintosh-based program and prepare your material for the Apple platform.